cleanflight/cleanflight/docs/Mixer.md

 Steps to configure custom mixer in the CLI:

 1. Use `mixer custom` to enable the custom mixing.
-2. Use `mmix reset` to erase the any existing custom mixing.
+2. Use `cmix reset` to erase the any existing custom mixing.
-3. Issue a `mmix` statement for each motor.
+3. Issue a `cmix` statement for each motor.

-The mmix statement has the following syntax: `mmix n THROTTLE ROLL PITCH YAW`
+The mmix statement has the following syntax: `cmix n THROTTLE ROLL PITCH YAW`

 | Mixing table parameter | Definition |
 | ---------------------- | ---------- |